jeffisadams/lambda-cognito-go/README.md

       ExplicitAuthFlows:
       - USER_PASSWORD_AUTH
 ```
-Generally speaking this user pool has mostly default settings.
-Customization is likely needed depending on the use case, but this will be a minimum set that works.
+We create a userpool and a user pool client.
+The pool is the abstract collection of users and their info.
+The client is the ability to login using the SDK or the CLI.
+You may need additional clients (We don't yet have Oauth) and additional properties, but this is a working minimum set that works.
 Take a look at the [Cloudformation Reference Docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cognito-userpool.html) for more details.
-This will build a pool uses the Email as the primary username login.
-The pool creates the logical pool to use.
-The TokenClient creates the ability to log in.
 For logging in, we will be using the AWS CLI.
-More often you will need an Oath Flow domain or to add the created client to a single page application.
-There are some other options for logging in, but as per usual it's all use case dependant.

-We also create your first user using a set Environment variable YOUR_EMAIL.
-This will send your email a temporary password on stack creation.
-Below are instructions for how we will login (spoiler, it's with the CLI).
 ```
 UserPoolUser:
     Type: AWS::Cognito::UserPoolUser